lucas-deangelis/chisato/README.md

 - [x] Support for `.ass`/`.ssa` files
   - [x] Basic support with `\n` line ending
   - [x] Support for `\r`, `\r\n`
-- [ ] Function that takes a filepath as parameter for convenience
+- [x] Function that takes a filename as parameter for convenience
 - [ ] Executable that reads a file, recognizes the extension and prints out all the text
-- [ ] Basic documentation
+- [ ] Basic documentation (how to use, example program)

 ### More long term